SteveMacenski/nonpersistent_voxel_layer/README.md

 I chose not to modify the ROS navigation voxel layer directly since development has moved to Lunar and my stacks are still on Kinetic.

-Build and tested on ROS1 Kinetic.
+Build and tested on ROS1 Kinetic, verified working in Indigo.